vishal-m25/Obsidian/zoho/java 11.md

 - Supports autoboxing and unboxing

 ### Wrapper classes
-- Create to wrap the primitive types in java
+- Create a wrap of the primitive types to object  in java
-- since all the application in java deal with objects, so to adapt the primitive to objects wrapper class is introduced
+- since all the application in java deal with objects, so to adapt the primitive to objects, wrapper class is introduced
 - it is **Immutable**
 - Provides many utility functions to wonk on the primitive type and their values